siyuh/he-siyu.github.io/_pages/research.md

 * Emulating Early Atherosclerosis in a Vascular Microphysiological System Using Branched Tissue‐Engineered Blood Vessels (with Jounghyun Lee)
     * Simulation of blood flow in branched TEBV with openfoam/comsol

+    Accepted by Advanced Biology

 * CRISPR/Cas9‐mediated mutagenesis to validate the synergy between PARP1 inhibition and chemotherapy in BRCA1‐mutated breast cancer cells (with Yeh-Sing Lao)

+    Accepted by Bioengineering & Translational Medicine

 * Supervised Tumor Cell Subtype Identification via SCAN (with Russell Kunes, class project)

+    Accepted by icml2020

 * Towards better understanding of developmental disorders from integration of spatial single-cell transcriptomics and epigenomics (class project)

+    Accepted by icml2021

 * Chronic opioid treatment arrests neurodevelopment and alters synaptic activity in human midbrain organoids (with Yang Xiao)

+    Under submission to cell stem cell

 * Machine learning mediated quantification of breast cancer metastasis (with Tolu)

+    Under submission to science translational medicine

-* some scRNAseq analysis (with Gordana Lab)
+* Some scRNAseq analysis (with Gordana Lab)

+    Under submission to science translational medicine

 Experimental skills
 ----